adapticai/backend-legacy/README-npm.md

 ### Types Namespace

-Types associated with your data models are available under the `adaptic.types` namespace.
+Types associated with your data models are available under the `types` namespace.
 This provides type safety and consistency when working with your models.

 ```typescript
 // types-example.ts